google-research/bleurt/README.md

 A *BLEURT checkpoint* is a self-contained folder that contains a regression model and some information that BLEURT needs to run.
 BLEURT checkpoints can be downloaded, copy-pasted, and stored anywhere.
 Furthermore, checkpoints are tunable, which means that they can be fine-tuned on custom ratings data.

 Currently, the following six BLEURT checkpoints are available, fine-tuned on [WMT Metrics ratings data from 2015 to 2018](http://www.statmt.org/wmt19/metrics-task.html).
+They vary on two aspects: the size of the model, and the size of the input.
+The bigger the model, the more accurately it models human ratings, but the more resources it needs.
 If you don't know where to start, we recommend using BLEURT-base with 128 tokens.

 Name                            | Max #tokens  | Size (#layers, # hidden units)  |
 :------------------------------ |:---:| :----:|